When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 When blending, the cap will come off if it isn’t tightened.
 While blending, you can remove the lid cap to add some more little components.

-However, the best option is to keep it closed until you’re finished blending.
-When it opens, the contents may splatter and stain your walls and floor.
+However, the best option is to keep it closed until you finish blending.
+The contents may splatter and stain your walls and floor when it opens.

 When the blender is turned on, secure the bottom to the base.